tomerdmnt/carousel-slide/Readme.md

 ### (el)

-The container element of the carousel.
+Binds to the container element of the carousel.

 ### next()